garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Design or Support for failure.md

 "***Failure is inevitable***"

 Each of the many [[Microservices]] might fail
-- Service might have bugs
+- Services might have bugs
+- Services might be slow to respond
+- Entire servers might go down

+The more [[Microservices]] there are, the higher the likelihood at least one is currently failing (probability to fail is much larger)

+Key:
-- Service
+- de